A modified version of Younger Futhark, primarily focused on standardising the symbolism between voiced and unvoiced phonemes.

 There are many repeated glyphs, and this is because of how the system works; there are several closely-related sounds that share a rune.
 K/G, F/V, B/P, to name a few. (and don't get me started on the vowels)

-I tried to match the latin letters you're typing to whatever rune most closely corresponds to it... from a norse point of view.
-It won't be 100% accurate all the time, but I tried my best.
+I tried to match the latin letters you're typing to whatever rune most closely corresponds to it... from a norse point of view?
+As these writing systems are not a 1-1 match, it won't be 100% accurate all the time, and I'm also an amateur hobbyist from Norway, but I tried my best with what I knew.

-Compatible with most extra letters used in Scandinavian languages and Old Norse, and absolutely not meant for writing in English.
-C is the K rune.
-Please do not use it when it sounds like S.
+Compatible with most extra letters used in Scandinavian languages and Old Norse, and not really meant for writing in modern English, where nothing is consistent at all.

 This is the Norse alphabet, known as Futhark (named after the first 6 letters of the Norse alphabet).